Updates to our licensing system

 If you can't find your invoice, you can view your serial numbers at red-gate.com/myserialnumbers.
 You'll need to log in with the email address and password you provided when you purchased the product.

 If you need to reinstall products on the same computer (e.g. after installing a new operating system), you can reactivate them using the same serial number.
 This doesn't affect the number of available licenses for the serial number.
 For information about moving a license to a different computer, see Moving a product license to a different computer.

 Bundles and suites

-If you've purchased a bundle or suite of products, your serial number activates all the products in the bundle or suite.
-For bundles containing both server and client tools (such as the SQL DBA Bundle) you will have two serial numbers.
+If you've purchased a bundle or suite of products, your serial number will activate all the products in the bundle or suite.
+For bundles containing both server and client tools (such as the SQL DBA Bundle), you'll receive two serial numbers.

 If you deactivate a bundle or suite serial number, all products using that serial number will be deactivated.